 37) Explain the term Alternative Hypothesis.

-The Alternative Hypothesis is again a statistical phenomenon which is conflicting to the Null Hypothesis.
-Generally, it is measured that the observations are an outcome of an effect with some casual of variation.
+The Alternative Hypothesis is again a statistical phenomenon that is conflicting to the Null Hypothesis.
+Generally, it is measured that the observations are an outcome of an effect with some casual variation.

 38) State the difference between univariate, bivariate and multivariate analysis.